davidpetter/security-architecture/README.md

 * Broken chains or chains that don't meet criteria should not be trusted

 # MMI - Machine to machine interaction
+Integration between different machines over a communication medium.

+Principles:
+* No trust - Don't trust the channel.
+Don't trust the transmitter.
+Don't trust the reciver.
+* Follow the rules of privacy and make sure that communication is traceable, linkable and identifiable.

 ## DNS
 DNS is crucial/weak/important